yadavmangesh/CometChatDemoApp/readme.md

+# Android group chat using CometChat

-# This is a demo app for CometChat group chat implementation in Android
+This demo app is displaying how to easily implement group chat in your Android app using CometChat pro SDK

 ## How to use:
 1. Install the latest Android studio